 The reason Facebook uses blue for its main brand colour isn’t that it was the founder, Mark Zuckerberg, favourite colour.
 He’s actually red-green colour blind which means blue is the colour he sees best.
 It also so happens that red-green blindness is the most common form of colour blindness there is - which comes in handy when you have over 1.94 billion monthly active users.

 Putting colour to good use

-Here is a selection of sites tictoc have designed over last few years which utilise the above colour theories whilst maintaining a standard of accessibility from mobile to desktop.
+Here is a selection of sites tictoc have designed over the last few years which utilise the above colour theories whilst maintaining a standard of accessibility from mobile to desktop.

 The Clyde Space website uses a complementary colour palette.
-The yellow content and graphics #f8eb60 on the dark blue background #012169 creates a very high in contrast allowing content to be easily read as well as highlighting on page actions and link/button interactions.
+The yellow content and graphics #f8eb60 on the dark blue background #012169 creates a very high in contrast allowing content to be easily read as well as highlighting on-page actions and link/button interactions.

 The Jewish Care website uses a monochromatic colour scheme for its base palette.
 Different hues of the purple #592c82 are used to create contrast within the content, which in turn, creates a hierarchy and pulls out key information and actions.

 Based on their brand guidelines, the Lamlac website uses a triadic colour palette of Red #ee0024, Blue #3078b7 and Green #9dc747.
 Utilising white and black as part of a supporting palette allows content to have the high contrast required for information and actions to be visually accessible.